fjl/geas/README.md

 		add
 		jump @begin

-When using JUMP with an argument, it turns in to a PUSH of the label followed by the jump instruction, so the above is equivalent to:
+When using JUMP with an argument, it turns into a PUSH of the label followed by the jump instruction, so the above is equivalent to:

 	begin: